i-am-unbekannt/Trojan.WIN32.Trollge/README.md

 ### Disclaimer
 This repository is malware. with mean this file is **malicious** so I strongly recommend you to neither open this file on real hardware, nor misuse the malware to *prank* your friends.

+### INFO
+The file "WinCustom.exe" is temporarily unavailable because it has been updated!

 **I am not responsible for any damage caused by this malware inside my repository**

 ### File